The Best Glider Rocker 2021

 Best Glider Rocker 2021

-Scroll down for our picks for Best Budget-Friendly Glider Rocker, and Best all Upholstered Glider Rocker.
+Scroll down for our picks for Best all Upholstered Glider Rocker.

 New to glider rocker shopping?
 Read our 7 Things No One Tells You About Buying a Glider Rocker for advice and tips.

 Made in Canada, Dutailier’s glider rockers have been one of the most reliable recommendations we’ve had since we started writing about glider rockers back in 1994.
-This model (C2081C693128) has a back that reclines and Dutailier’s patented “glide-r-motion” technology that relies on sealed ball bearings for a smooth motion.
+This model has Dutailier’s patented “glide-r-motion” technology that relies on sealed ball bearings for a smooth motion.

-At $500, you might be thinking—why spend that much money when you can buy a glider rocker and ottoman combo on Amazon for under $200?
+At this price, you might be thinking—why spend that much money when you can buy a glider rocker and ottoman combo on Amazon for under $200?
 Three reasons: comfort, quality and durability.

 Many of the super bargain glider rockers have cushions that are less than, well, cushiony.
 Others are too narrow in the seat.
 As for quality, read the 1-star reviews for the sub-$200 glider rockers.
-You’ll note more than one person said the bargain glider fell apart after one (or there or six) months of use.
-Or they start to squeek.
+You’ll note more than one person said the bargain glider fell apart after one (or three or six) months of use.
+Or they start to squeak.

-Here’s a picture posted to Amazon from a parent who purchased a StorkCraft $200 bargain glider rocker.
-After nine months of use by a skinny mom and dad, the chair looked like this:
+Here’s a picture from one of our readers who purchased a bargain glider rocker.
+After nine months of use by a petite mom and dad, the chair looked like this:

 That’s the difference between those slapped together glider rockers and our pick, Dutailier: quality.